danielakomenda/ML2-ExamProject/README.md

 If you write your own text the Cosine-Similarity will be calculated between the openAI-recommended-text and your own one.
 If you are happy with the text, it will be stored in the Database with the rest of the semester-data.

-## Student
+## Additional Pages
-If you'd like to create your own student, you can use '/base-data'-URL.
+- Student: If you'd like to create your own student, you can use '/base-data'-URL.

-## Semester
-If you'd like to create your own semester, you can use '/semester-data'-URL.
+- Semester: If you'd like to create your own semester, you can use '/semester-data'-URL.